developersociety/WikiRumours/README.md

 - Go to the new site through a browser and register.
 The first user to register automatically becomes an administrator.

+- When deploying to Azure App Service set startup script to /home/startup.sh.

 # Customization